BCLab-UNM/MARIAM/src/arm_controller/README.md

 - `virtual_pose_publisher`

 Each one has the following optional parameters that can be specified before running the node:
-- delay: the amount of time in seconds to wait before publishing poses.
+- delay: the amount of time to wait, in seconds, before starting to publish data.
-- frequency: the amount of time in seconds to wait before publishing another pose.
+- frequency: the time interval for publishing data.
+For example, if the frequency is 0.002, then the force publisher will publish a fake force reading every 0.002 seconds.
-- max_ticks: the number of ticks before switching to a different pose, point, etc.
+- max_ticks: the number of times data will be published before it is modified.
+For example, if max_ticks=500 was set for the force publisher, then after publishing a value 500 times, the value is incremented or set back to zero.

 NOTE: delay and frequency need to be specified as floating point values.
 For example, use 1.0 instead of 1.

-Command example
+Example
 ```bash
 ros2 run arm_controller high_freq_pose_publisher --ros-args -p delay:=0.0 -p frequency:=0.002 -p max_ticks:=250
 ```